-We urge the agencies in charge of public or trust lands to clean up trash dumped on their lands and to maintain management policies prohibiting dumping of trash on public lands not designated for trash dumping.

-We urge the agencies in charge of public or trust lands and local law enforcement agencies to remove any and all illegal inhabitants ("squatters").
+We urge the agencies in charge of public or trust lands to clean up trash dumped on their lands, maintain management policies prohibiting dumping of trash on public lands not designated for trash dumping, and enforce requirements for dispersed camping and recreation permits.
+Increased enforcement will decrease squatting and associated negative resource impacts.
+We urge the agencies and local law enforcement to remove any and all illegal inhabitants ("squatters").

-Farm Bureau urges municipalities to provide dumpsters or other large trash receptacles for use by residents, as means to help curb illegal dumping on public lands, farms or ranch lands.
-(2019)
+Farm Bureau urges municipalities to provide dumpsters or other large trash receptacles for use by residents, as means to help curb illegal dumping on public lands, farms, or ranch lands.
+(Amended 2021)